 My suspicion is that performing these experiments would not be an efficient use of resources.
 Glue makes up an extremely small fraction of the mass of a finished instrument and, based simply on hardness data, all glue typically used in lutherie is very likely to posses substantially lower damping values than the wood which comprises the bulk of the instrument.
 Both of these factors would likely render any measured difference in damping among wood glues to be irrelevant to perceived tonal differences in a finished instrument.

 As with other materials used in lutherie, finishing materials likely posses different damping values.
-I know of no formal testing in this area, and I know of no formal testing that shows any correlation with perceived tonal differences and the damping qualities of the finish.
+The only formal experimentation I am aware of was performed by Howard Stephens3.
+Although this study involved only a few different materials, it concluded that there was no statistical difference in vibrational properties among the finishes tested.
+I know of no formal testing that shows any correlation with perceived tonal differences and the damping qualities of the finish.
 It is a widely held belief that violins sound better when finished than they do when strung up and played "in the white" (unfinished), due to increased damping of the elastic varnish used on those instruments.
 Again, no formal blind studies have been performed, but if the belief were to be substantiated it would be another indication that added damping is of value in bowed instruments.

 Common belief for plucked instruments is that thin, hard finishes sound better than thick and soft finishes.
 Here again, no formal blind listening evaluations have substantiated this.
 And if such experimental work were performed it would have to hold stiffness and mass constant, as these material properties could also affect instrument tone.